Azure/azure-devtestlab/samples/DevTestLabs/Gateway/README.md

 Next, execute the script at: [`<PathToClone>/arm/gateway/deploy.sh`](/arm/gateway/deploy.sh) with the following arguments:

+#### Required

-- `-g` The Name of the Azure Resource Group to deploy the gateway resources.
+- `-g` Name of the Azure Resource Group to deploy the gateway resources.
 It will be created if it doesn't exist.
 - `-l` Location.
 Values from: `az account list-locations`.
 - `-s` Name or ID of the subscription to deploy the gateway resources.
-- `-u` The admin username to use for the gateway service VMs.
+- `-u` Admin username to use for the gateway service VMs.
-- `-p` The admin password for the gateway service VMs.
+- `-p` Admin password for the gateway service VMs.
 - `-c` Path to the SSL certificate .pfx or .p12 file.
-- `-k` The password used to export the SSL certificate (for installation).
+- `-k` Password used to export the SSL certificate (for installation).

+#### Optional

+- `-x` Path to self-signed certificate .pfx or .p12 file.
+- `-t` Password used to export the self-signed certificate (for installation).
 - `-i` Number of VMs in the gateway scale set. default: 1

 #### Example